Skip to main content

 Professor DeMara received best paper recognitions at the ACM Great Lakes Symposium on VLSI in 2018 and its best poster award in 2019, the International Symposium on Quality Electronic Design in 2017, and the IEEE-sponsored Adaptive Hardware and Systems conference in 2015, the International Conference on Field Programmable Logic, and others.
 He published a front-cover featured article in IEEE Computer magazine special issue on cognitive computing architectures in 2019 and the cover-page article in an IEEE Transactions on Magnetics regular issue during 2018, as well as a featured paper of the IEEE Transactions on Emerging Topics in Computing in 2019, a paper-of-the month in IEEE Transactions on Computers in 2017 and also in 2016, a featured article in IET Electronics Letters in 2016, and his IEEE Transactions on Circuits and Systems article was recognized for presentation at the IEEE International Symposium on Circuits and Systems in 2017.
 He received the UCF Research Initiation Award (University-level) three times, Distinguished Research Lecturer Award (College of Engineering), the Advisor of the Year Award (College of Engineering), Excellence in Undergraduate Teaching Award (College-Level), Excellence in Graduate Teaching Award (ECE Department), twice received the Researcher of the Year Award (ECE Department), Teaching Initiative Award (College-level) five times, and the Scholarship of Teaching and Learning (SoTL) Award three times (University-level), Marchioli Collective Impact Award (University-level) for transformative impact, Excellence in Doctoral Mentoring Award (University-level), Pegasus Professor Award (‘University Professorship’ rank), and the Online Learning Consortium (formerly Sloan) Effective Practice Award, along with numerous best paper recognitions and IEEE Transactions of the Month.
 In 2023, he was General Co-Chair of IEEE/ACM Great Lakes Symposium of VLSI (GLSLVI-2023).

-He received the Joseph M. Biedenbach Outstanding Engineering Educator Award from IEEE in 2008.
-In 2022, he was elected Fellow of American Association for Advancement of Science (AAAS) with citation: “For outstanding contributions in computer systems design and architecture with emphasis on emerging computing devices for machine learning, adaptive and reconfigurable hardware, and digitization of STEM education.”
+He was elected Fellow of American Association for Advancement of Science (AAAS) with citation: “For outstanding contributions in computer systems design and architecture with emphasis on emerging computing devices for machine learning, adaptive and reconfigurable hardware, and digitization of STEM education.”
+He was elevated to IEEE Fellow with citation: “for contributions to runtime reconfigurable computing and resilient datapath design.”
+He received the Joseph M. Biedenbach Outstanding Engineering Educator Award from IEEE.